isaaclehigh/CIS352Final/discussion.md

 Your team will receive a small bonus for being the first team to report a unique bug (unique determined by me).

+** Answer 5 **

+To start testing, the code was analyzed thoroughly.
+Early on it was theorized that print might cause issues based on the given code for ifarith->ifarith-tiny.
+The expression wasn't recursively converted and instead returned in ifarith form.
+Because of this, a let* statement within the print should break the code, and this assumption was correct.
+An input of '(print (let* ((x 1)) x)) results in the error,
+match: no matching clause for '((x 1)), and the code cannot be compiled.
+This error can be fixed by replacing the current print match case with
+[`(print ,x) `(print ,(ifarith->ifarith-tiny x))], but considering the nature of this assignment, the given code was used so that the error persisted (the fixed code is commented out underneath the current match case).
+The file with this code is called q5_1.ifa.

+It was also realized when

 [ High Level Reflection ]